 Another important impact of QTI is assessment item sharing.
 The Maryland State Department of Education (MSDE) exchanged items with the Minnesota Department of Education and the New York City Department of Education, demonstrating successful state-level to state-level and district-level to state-level item exchange.
 MSDE is also developing a state-owned QTI-based item bank that will enable easier sharing of assessment content within Maryland and with other states.

 "Requiring vendors to become IMS certified for QTI has helped Maryland move to 100% online testing, as accessibility supports for text-to-speech, American Sign Language, and closed captioning for online videos—to name just a few—ensure that all students can participate in online assessments.
 It also enables Maryland to remain in compliance with sections 504 and 508 of the Federal Rehabilitation Act.
 The QTI standard has enabled Maryland to hold vendors accountable for the functionality of their proprietary item banks and online delivery systems, ensuring that content can be ported between vendor systems and seamlessly delivered to students across multiple device types, operating systems, and network configurations, avoiding large-scale online testing failures.
 For the past four years, Maryland has tested 100% online, delivering over one million assessments annually, to approximately 2,000 schools.
-Moving to 100% online assessment means being able to move beyond multiple-choice and more effectively assess content knowledge and critical thinking skills, leveraging technology to develop tests that are more authentic to teaching and learning."—James Dale Cornelius, Chief Information Office, Maryland State Department of Education
+Moving to 100% online assessment means being able to move beyond multiple-choice and more effectively assess content knowledge and critical thinking skills, leveraging technology to develop tests that are more authentic to teaching and learning."—James Dale Cornelius, Chief Information Officer, Maryland State Department of Education

 “The QTI interoperability standard allows states to produce higher-quality assessments at a lower cost.
 The ability to efficiently migrate a state’s assessment assets, including stimuli, questions, scoring information, and accessibility features, across or between vendor delivery platforms and know that the functionality and scoring information will not change creates a more reliable measure of student knowledge and skills.
 Interoperability through QTI 3.0 will continue to provide more students access to online assessments by providing improved accommodations and accessibility controls to meet the needs of all students.”—Dawn Cameron, Specialty and Technical Innovations, Statewide Assessment, Minnesota Department of Education